bgamari/ghc-wiki-import/holes.md

 Goals can make it a lot easier to write code.
 They allow typechecking to continue although certain parts of code are missing.
 They also work as a to-do list for incomplete programs.

+## Deferring type errors to runtime

+The proposal [DeferErrorsToRuntime](defer-errors-to-runtime) implements a flag that turns every type error into a warning with an associated bit of code that is run when the offending ill-typed term is encountered at runtime.
+At the time of writing, this is implemented in GHC as `-fdefer-type-errors`.

+Deferring type errors alone is not a solution that fits the problem description; however, it can be used in conjunction with other things to solve the problem.

 # A proposed concrete design for Haskell